U007D/bool_ext/README.md

 , *any methods* defined within the crate that *you do not use* are stripped out by the compiler and *are not a part of your resulting binary*.

-Regarding 2), each method is `#[inline]`'d, adheres to the Single Responsibility Principle , minimizes register pressure from inlining and should compile down to exactly the same (or better) code that would be written by hand.
+Regarding 2), each method is `#[inline]`'d, adheres to the Single Responsibility Principle, minimizes register pressure from inlining and when fully optimized (typically in release mode) should compile down to exactly the same (or better) code that could be written by hand.

 ## License
 Licensed under either:
-    * MIT license (see LICENSE or http://opensource.org/licenses/MIT)
+    * MIT license (see LICENSE-MIT file)
-    * Apache License, Version 2.0 (see LICENSE or http://www.apache.org/licenses/LICENSE-2.0)
-at your option.
+    * Apache License, Version 2.0 (see LICENSE-APACHE file) at your option.

 ## Contributions